ramgos/eth_arbitrage4/docs/consts.md

-CHECKING_DELAY (ms) - how many milliseconds to wait before checking if hashes updated? (after sending transaction) CANCEL_GASPRICE (precentage) by what precentage to overpay in order to cancel the transaction CHECKS - how many times to check whether the transaction should be cancelled
+CHECKING_DELAY (ms) - how many milliseconds to wait before checking if hashes updated? (after sending transaction) CANCEL_GASPRICE (precentage) by what precentage to overpay in order to cancel the transaction CHECKS - how many times to check whether the transaction should be cancelled TX_COUNT - how many of the same transaction to send (anti-copiers strat) TX_DELAY (ms) - delay between every transaction of the same transaction sent